Four-angle Hopf modules for Hom-Hopf algebras: Introduction

 A natural question to ask is whether the main theorem in \cite{S94} still holds in the setting of Hom-Hopf algebras.

 This paper is organized as follows: In section 1, we recall the definitions and properties of Hom-type structures and braided monoidal category.
 Let $(H,\b)$ be a Hom-Hopf algebras.
-In section 2, we give the definition of four-angle $H$-Hopf module over $H$ and show that the category $\!^{H}_{H}\mathfrak{M}^{H}_{H}$ of four-angle $H$-Hopf modules over $H$ with bijective structure map has two structures of a monoidal category, the tensor structure of $(M,\z_{M}),(N,\z_{N})\in \!^{H}_{H}\mathfrak{M}^{H}_{H}$ being defined by $M \o_{H}N$ or $M \B_{H}N$.
+In section 2, we give the definition of four-angle Hopf module over $H$ and show that the category $\!^{H}_{H}\mathfrak{M}^{H}_{H}$ of four-angle Hopf modules over $H$ with bijective structure map has two structures of a monoidal category, the tensor structure of $(M,\z_{M}),(N,\z_{N})\in \!^{H}_{H}\mathfrak{M}^{H}_{H}$ being defined by $M \o_{H}N$ or $M \B_{H}N$.
 In section 3, we recall the notation of Yetter-Drinfel'd modules over $H$ and prove that the category $\mathcal{YD}^{H}_{H}$ is braided monoidal category, where the monoidal structure is redefined.
-Furthermore, we prove that If the canonical braiding of the category $\mathcal{YD}^{H}_{H}$ is symmetry then $(H,\b)$ is trivial.
-In section 4, we first show that the equivalence of monoidal categories between the category of right-right Yetter-Drinfel'd modules over $H$ with bijective structure map, and the category of four-angle $H$-Hopf modules over $H$ with bijective structure map, with either $\o_{H}$ or $\B_{H}$ as product structure, which generalizes the main theorem in \cite{S94}.
+In section 4, we first show that the equivalence of monoidal categories between the category of right-right Yetter-Drinfel'd modules over $H$ with bijective structure map, and the category of four-angle Hopf modules over $H$ with bijective structure map, with either $\o_{H}$ or $\B_{H}$ as product structure, which generalizes the main theorem in \cite{S94}.
 Finally, we define the braiding structure of the monoidal categorys $(~\!^{H}_{H}\mathfrak{M}^{H}_{H},\o_{H})$ (and $(~\!^{H}_{H}\mathfrak{M}^{H}_{H},\B_{H})$).
-In section 5, we prove that if $(H,\b)$ is finite dimensional Hom-Hopf algebra, then there is a bijective between the category $\!^{H}_{H}\mathfrak{M}^{H}_{H}$ of four-angle $H$-Hopf modules and the representation category $\!_{H^{*op}\o H^{*}\#H\o H^{op}}M$ of Heisenberg double of $H^{*op}\o H^{*}$ which is a generalization of the main theorem in \cite{C98, W01}.